 For example, looped Berbers and high twist friezes perform wonderfully in high traffic areas in your home, but an elegant Saxony in the same area may show footprints.
 Isn’t that good to know?

-The goal at A&H Flooring, LLC is to help our customers become intelligent before one square yard or foot is installed or delivered to your home.
+The goal at Valor Home Services is to help our customers become intelligent before one square yard or foot is installed or delivered to your home.

-Below is a few tips to help you get started on your next flooring project.
+Below are a few tips to help you get started on your next flooring project.

 Unless the room to be carpeted is narrower than these widths, the carpet will be seamed.